|Oracle Enterprise Manager Administrator's Guide

-The Schema Management functionality also includes the Table Data Editor content viewer, which allows you to view, update, and delete the contents of a table and display the contents of a view or synonym by selecting a right-mouse command on a table in the tree view.
+Schema Management features also include the Table Data Editor content viewer, which allows you to view, update, and delete the contents of a table and display the contents of a view or synonym by selecting a right-mouse command on a table in the tree view.

 Schema Management allows you to create an object or a clone of an object by selecting Create or Create Like from the Object menu.
 When creating a clone of an object, all attributes are identical except for the name.
-Parameters for new objects and cloned objects are specified in property sheets which appear when you select Create and the object from the Create dialog or Create Like from the Object menu.
+Parameters for new objects and cloned objects are specified in property sheets which appear when you select Create or Create Like from the Object menu.

 In a large network environment, security parameters for objects, administrators, and users are in constant change.
-With the Security Management functionality, an administrator can make these necessary changes quickly and efficiently.
+With DBA Management Pack's Security Management features, an administrator can make these necessary changes quickly and efficiently.

 When you expand the Security node under the database in the tree view, folders for users, roles, and profiles appear.

-The Security Management functionality helps you manage the database users in your network by helping you create users and clones of users, add and remove user permissions and roles, grant or revoke the switch privilege of resource consumer groups for a user or role, alter user properties, including account status and default profiles, and set up database users to act as proxy for a user.
+Security Management features help you manage the database users in your network by helping you create users and clones of users, add and remove user permissions and roles, and alter user properties, including account status and default profiles.
 Security Management capabilities also allow you to easily see users' dependents and dependencies.

-With Security Management role operations functionality, you can modify role properties as easily as user properties.
-You can also create roles and clones of roles, add and remove permissions from roles, and see grantees of roles, including consumer groups.
+With Security Management role operations features, you can modify role properties as easily as user properties.
+You can also create roles and clones of roles, add and remove permissions from roles, and see grantees of roles.